 When it comes to money mindfulness, this means being aware of money and your choices about money.
 Unfortunately, many Americans fear money and are afraid to talk about it.
 Money anxiety is linked to concerns about the future and fear of the unknown; for example, some people fear they will not be prepared for an unexpected emergency or will not have enough money to retire.

-You can’t prepare for the unknowable or control the future, but you can take charge today by practicing money mindfulness, starting with financial planning.
+You can’t prepare for the unknowable or control the future, but you can take charge today by practicing money mindfulness, starting with financial planning for financial success.